clearleft/clearless/README.md

 }
 /* Example output: */
 .example {
-	width: 100%;
+	letter-spacing: -0.31em;
+	word-spacing: -0.43em;
 }
+.ie7 .example {
+	letter-spacing: normal;
+}
 ```

 ### .column()

 When supplied with no arguments, this mixin just sets up the necessary shared styles to make an element into a **floated** column.
-The `.span()` mixin should then be used to apply widths and margins accordingly.
+The `.span()` mixin should then be used to apply the correct width accordingly.

 When supplied with a column count, this mixin effectively combines both of the above steps into one - simpler but may not result in the most optimised CSS, depending on the situation.